pierrot498/template-nodejs-typescript-postgres/README.md

 The project requires specific environment variables for configuration.
 Refer to the [Installation](#installation) section for details on setting up the `.env.local` file.

+## Docker compose with nginx as load balancer for 2 servers

+- We have created a new service named `nginx`, which will act as the load balancer.
+- The Nginx configuration file `nginx.conf` is assumed to be present in the `./nginx` directory.
+It is mounted into the Nginx container at the path `/etc/nginx/nginx.conf`.
+The configuration in `nginx.conf` should include the load balancer settings, directing requests to the two `api` services (`api` and `api2`).
+- The `depends_on` section for the `nginx` service ensures that the load balancer starts after the `api` and `api2` services are up and running.

+Please ensure you have the appropriate Nginx configuration (`nginx.conf`) in the `./nginx` directory before running the `docker-compose` file.
+The `nginx.conf` file should contain the necessary load balancing settings for Nginx to distribute incoming requests between the `api` and `api2` services.

 ## License

 This project is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.